provenance-io/docs/integrating/asset-originators-guide/README.md

 The application exists in the `Interface` layer of the [Application Architecture](../../blockchain/introduction/application-architecture.md), and makes use of a [hybrid model ](../../blockchain/introduction/major-components.md)of on-chain and off-chain \(client-side\) data.

 In our example, the borrower applies \(and is approved\) for a loan through the Originator's own Loan Origination System \(LOS\).
-The loan is boarded to Provenance only when the loan is ready for immediate funding, at which point the application will:
+The loan is boarded to Provenance Blockchain only when the loan is ready for immediate funding, at which point the application will:

 1. **Record the loan data** to the originator's private local Encrypted Object Store \(EOS\) through the execution of a [P8e Contract.](../../p8e/overview/#p-8-e-client-side-contracts) This establishes a record of the assets and its [ownership](../../modules/marker-module.md) \(the originator\) on the blockchain, while preserving the privacy and security of the data under the originator's control.
 2. **\(Optionally\) Fund the loan** using stablecoin issued by an Omnibus Bank.